bones-ai/c-nn-autograd/README.md

 ## Autograd in C
-A simple neural network and an autograd engine written in C
+A simple neural network and a scalar-valued autograd engine written in C

 ## Usage
 ```